Enumerated Classes with Associated Data in Kotlin

-Enumerations are a special data type that allows you to set predefined or constant values in variables that are used in other programming languages like Java and that we can also use in Kotlin in a very similar way as in other programming languages like Java; although with another syntax when defining it; Let's remember that in Java we must declare our enumerated type or enum in the following way:
+Enumerations are a special data type that allows setting predefined values or constants in variables that are used in other programming languages like Java.
+We can also use them in Kotlin in a very similar way to other languages like Java, although with a different syntax at the time of definition; let's remember that in Java we must declare our enumerated type or enum as follows:

-Although normally enum types can have some type of data or information contained within them; to be something like the Pair in Kotlin that we discussed in a previous post; in Java or the Java form would be like the following:
+Although normally enumerated types or enum can have some type of data or information contained within them—similar to the Pairs in Kotlin that we covered in a previous entry—in Java or the Java way, it would be as follows:

 MERCURIO(1),